 Building a business case to sell your organization on starting a virtual nursing program is essential to ongoing success.
 The collaboration between clinical and IT leadership is key in this stage and to document how an IT infrastructure can help support clinical needs, not just today but for the future.

 Once you’ve identified the model of virtual nursing with the most impact for your facility, begin to identify goals and benchmarks for your program.
-Read here to learn what our AvaSure clinical staff has identified as key measures of success for programs across the country.

 Still not sure where to start?
 You’re not alone.
 Hear from our customers who’ve kicked off their programs and have already seen early results to help get you thinking.